Woodworkers work on a wide range of tasks that require different materials, widths, and thicknesses of stock.

 This bit comes in a variety of diameters and lengths such as 1 by 2 inches, 1 by 4 inches, and 1 by 8 inches, and it transforms the square bottom into straight grooves.

-These were 13 basic router bits types and their uses.
+These were 13 basic router bit types and their uses.

-Other than these are some other cnc wood router bits as well that one should know about.
+Other than these are some other cnc router bits as well that one should know about.
+Different types of router bits explained in the video below.

 Best Plunge Router